Anatoogle/CPP_01/README.md

 # C++ - Module 01

-The CPP modules at 42 Wolfsburg teach Object-Oriented Programming in C++ step by step, covering everything from basic classes to advanced concepts
+The CPP modules at 42 Wolfsburg teach Object-Oriented Programming in C++ step by step, covering everything from basic classes to advanced concepts.

+## Concepts

-Module 01: Memory allocation, pointers to members, references and switch statements
+Memory allocation, pointers to members, references and switch statements

 ---